Breast enhancement, often referred to as breast augmentation is a surgical procedure to increase the volume of the breasts.

 Prosthetic implants are used to enhance the shape and size of the breast.
 Implants typically range in volume and shape and either saline or silicone filling and smooth or textured silicone or textured polyurethane foam-covered envelopes.

 In some cases augmentation surgery is accompanied by a mastopexy or lifting procedure, which involves further incisions, but may be needed if volume alone is not enough to create a desired outcome.

 Surgery involves a small incision being made, usually in the breast creases through which the implants are inserted in a sterile manner.
 We position implants under the breast tissue, generally, avoiding muscle involvement.
 Sub-muscular placement traditionally is done in theory to disguise the edges of an implant in slight framed ladies.
-However at Australian Skin Face Body, Mr Holten has refined a technique of Fat Transfer in addition to the surgery which adds volume to the upper breasts to enhance the overall appearance and patient satisfaction.
+However at Australian Skin Face Body, Mr Holten has refined a technique in addition to the surgery which adds volume to the upper breasts to enhance the overall appearance and patient satisfaction.